TomWHall/p2Pixi/README.md

 ###removeGameObject
 Removes the supplied GameObject from the Game, which results in the removal of its bodies and constraints from the p2 physics world and the bodies' shapes from the Pixi rendering stage.

-###loadImages
+###loadAssets
-Loads the supplied images asyncronously with a Pixi ImageLoader, for use in textures.
+Loads the supplied assets asyncronously with a Pixi AssetLoader.

-###assetsLoaded
+###runIfAssetsLoaded
-Called when all images have been loaded.
+Called when all assets have been loaded.
+Override this method to perform custom loading checks, for example if you are also loading sounds.

 ###beforeRun
 Called before the game loop is started.